-Russia Targeted Ads At “Ivanka Trump Fine Jewelry,” “Malcolm X,” And These Other Specific Interests
+Russia Targeted Ads At Ivanka Trump Fine Jewelry, Malcolm X, And These Other Specific Interests

 The public got its first official glimpse this week of around 30 of the some 3,000 ads that Russian troll farm Internet Research Agency bought on Instagram and Facebook during the 2016 election season.

 The ads invited people to like fake groups built around divisive social issues such as gun control and immigration.
-The agency also staged fake protests around subjects like racial justice or LGBTQ rights.
+The agency also staged fake protests around subjects like racial justice or LGBT rights.

 The House Permanent Select Committee on Intelligence released metadata for 29 of the ads and images for 25 of them.
-The data includes information like the location, age range, and interests of people the agency specifically targeted as well as details about when the ads were purchased, how much they cost, and on what part of the platform the ads showed up — such as the Facebook newsfeed.
+The data includes information like the location, age range, and interests of people the agency specifically targeted as well as details about when the ads were purchased, how much they cost, and on what part of the platform the ads showed up — such as the Facebook News Feed.

-The ad samples show they were specifically targeted towards communities interested in African American (8), immigration (4) and Muslim-related (4) issues but also included political groups like supporters of the Tea Party (3), Donald Trump (2) and Bernie Sanders (1) and people who show an affinity to issues like patriotism (2), LGBT rights (2), gun ownership (1), veterans (1) or christianity (1).
+The ad samples show they were specifically targeted toward communities interested in African-American (8), immigration (4) and Muslim-related (4) issues but also included political groups like supporters of the tea party (3), Donald Trump (2) and Bernie Sanders (1) and people who show an affinity to issues like patriotism (2), LGBT rights (2), gun ownership (1), veterans (1) or Christianity (1).

 Some ads were targeted at specific states.
 Some were as targeted as the 20-kilometer radius around Ferguson, Missouri.
 The 29 ads only amounted to roughly $11,000 — or a little over 10% — of the $100,000 worth purchased.